ArwanC/A-star-pathfinding/README.md

 Insert path finding animation

+The black circles represent obstacles.
+Light blue ones are part of the closed set (a set of cells that the algorithm already visited).
+Dark blue ones are part of the open set (a set of cells that the algorithm can potentialy consider to look at next).
+The red circles represent the shortest path at a given time.

 ## Commands:
 * 'Space' - Randomize grid with 25% obstacle probability
 * 'Return' - Start path finding algorithm